Supervised Image Classification with Random Forest in R

 3.1.
 Creating Vegetation Indexes

 When conducting image classification, it’s crucial to provide clear information that highlights the distinguishing features you’re mapping.
-In this section, we will focus on creating three widely used vegetation indexes in remote sensing: the NDVI (Normalized Difference Vegetation Index), the EVI (Enhanced Vegetation Index), and the SAVI (Soil Adjusted Vegetation Index).
-Each of these indexes interprets vegetation in unique ways, and we will utilize them alongside the spectral bands from the drone imagery to classify the image effectively.
+In this section, we’ll focus on creating three widely used vegetation indexes in remote sensing: the NDVI (Normalized Difference Vegetation Index), the EVI (Enhanced Vegetation Index), and the SAVI (Soil Adjusted Vegetation Index).
+Each of these indexes interprets vegetation in unique ways, and allow to use them alongside the spectral bands from the drone imagery, therefore making the classification more robust.

 This is a straightforward process that primarily involves utilizing the Red, Near Infrared, and Blue bands, along with a few predefined parameters.
 Each index has its own arithmetic equation, and we can identify these bands based on their positions within the raster.
 We will then plot these indexes side-by-side.